The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Evaluation Pipeline

 To further support this choice, we validated the metric through human evaluation with native speakers of the tested languages, confirming over 95\% agreement between human and automated ratings for both English and Arabic (see Appendix~\ref{app:evaluation:accuracy} for more details).
 Given our focus on semantic similarity with respect to the ground truth, we find LLM-as-a-judge to be a practical and reliable measure.

 For evaluating the retrieval component, we measure whether the ground-truth answer can be inferred from each retrieved passage.
 We obtain these relevance judgments using Claude 3.5 Sonnet with Prompt~\ref{prompt:retrieval}.
 Based on these relevance labels, we report Hits@20, indicating whether a relevant passage appears among the top $20$ retrieved results.
 For reranking, we apply the same procedure and report Hits@5 to measure whether relevant passages appear among the top results of the reranked list.
 Measuring the presence of relevant passages among the top results is particularly important in a RAG setting, as it reflects whether downstream components have access to the required evidence.
 The validity of these metrics is supported by their correlation with downstream accuracy, as detailed in Appendix~\ref{app:evaluation:hit}.
+Finally, to demonstrate that the Hit@20 results are consistent with other common metrics, Appendix~\ref{app:ndcg-mrr} also reports the NDCG and MRR corresponding to the results presented in this paper.